Cannonball problem: Solution

-Lucas conjectured that the only solutions are N = 1, M = 1, and N = 24, M = 70, using either 1 or 4900 cannon balls.
+Lucas conjectured that the only solutions are (N,M) = (0,0), (1,1), and (24,70), using either 0, 1, or 4900 cannonballs.
 It was not until 1918 that G. N. Watson found a proof for this fact, using elliptic functions.
 More recently, elementary proofs have been published.

 Applications

 The solution N = 24, M = 70 can be used for constructing the Leech lattice.
 The result has relevance to the bosonic string theory in 26 dimensions.

 Although it is possible to tile a geometric square with unequal squares, it is not possible to do so with a solution to the cannonball problem.
 The squares with side lengths from 1 to 24 have areas equal to the square with side length 70, but they cannot be arranged to tile it.